 A person who was born into or legally adopted into the direct line of an individual’s descent (e.g., children, grandchildren, and great-grandchildren).
 Such a person is also called a lineal descendant, “direct” descendant, or “offspring” descendant.
 A spouse, stepchild who has not been adopted by the stepparent, parent, grandparent, brother, or sister of an individual is not a descendant of that individual.

-The terms “descendant” and “heir” are sometimes used interchangeably, but they are not synonymous and their misuse can result in unwanted consequences.
+The terms “descendant” and “heir” are sometimes used interchangeably, but they are not synonymous.

 Heirs are those individuals who, by operation of law, inherit the property of a decedent who dies without leaving a valid will.
 Though state laws vary, an heir will typically be a spouse, child, grandchild, or more remote descendant, or a close relative such as a sibling, niece, or nephew.
 This means that although descendants are typically heirs, heirs often include individuals who are not descendants.